 The use of either strategy, attending very closely to the dominants or not attending at all, is costly to members of the targeted group.
 "Not-learning" may mean there are needed skills that are not acquired.
 Attending closely to the dominant group may leave little time or energy to attend to one's self.
 Worse yet, the negative messages of the dominant group about the subordinates may be internalized, leading to self-doubt or, in its extreme form, self-hate.
-There are many examples of subordinates attempting to make themselves over of their noses.
-Asigns who have of their noses, Asians who have cosmetic surgery to alter the shapes of their eyes, Blacks who seek to lighten their skin with 11 the and who seek to lighten their skin with bleaching creams, women who want to smoke and drink "like a man."
-Whether one drink "like a man."
-Whether one succumbs to the devaluing pressures of the dominant culture or successfully resists them. culture or successfully resists them, the fact is that dealing with oppressive systems from the underside, regardless of the strategy is that dealing with oppressive systems from the underside, regardless of the strategy, is physically and psychologically taxing.
+There are many examples of subordinates attempting to make themselves over in the image of the dominant group-Jewish people who want to change the Semitic look of their noses, Asians who have cosmetic surgery to alter the shapes of their eyes, Blacks who seek to lighten their skin with bleaching creams, women who want to smoke and drink "like a man."
+Whether one succumbs to the devaluing pressures of the dominant culture or successfully resists them, the fact is that dealing with oppressive systems from the underside, regardless of the strategy, is physically and psychologically taxing.

-The history of subordinate groups is filled with so-called troublemakers, yet their names e often unknown.
-Preserving the record of the so-called troublemakers, yet their names allies are often unknown.
-Preserving the record of those subordinates and their dominant allies who have challenged the status que is not those subordinates and their dominant allies who have challenged the status quo is usually of little interest to the dominant culture, but it is of great interest to subordinates and but it is of great interest to subordinates who search for an empowering reflection in the societal mirror.
+The history of subordinate groups is filled with so-called troublemakers, yet their names are often unknown.
+Preserving the record of those subordinates and their dominant allies who have challenged the status quo is usually of little interest to the dominant culture, but it is of great interest to subordinates who search for an empowering reflection in the societal mirror.

 Many of us are both dominant and subordinate.
-As Audre Lorde said, from her vantage int as a Black lesbian, "There is no hierarche." point as a Black lesbian, "There is no hierarchy of oppressions."
+As Audre Lorde said, from her vantage point as a Black lesbian, "There is no hierarchy of oppressions."
 The thread and threat of violence runs through all of the isms.
 There is a need to acknowledge each other's pain, even as we attend to our own.